 Your instinct might be to open Facebook or Instagram, but don’t be surprised when a 5-minute break turns into a 50-minute “where the hell did my time go.”

-To maximize the benefits of your breaks, avoid activities that take a lot of mental energy or consumes too much of your attention.
+To maximize the benefits of your breaks, avoid activities that take a lot of mental energy or consume too much of your attention.
 Go outside for a short walk, enjoy a coffee or tea in the garden, or have a quick chat with a friend.

 Best case scenario, walk away from your work and sit somewhere comfortable so you can zone out for a while.
 Do some meditation to give your mind a break and try a little yoga to get the blood flowing again.